Logan's Run (film): Post-production

 Post-production took eight months, including completion of the score.
 The score was composed and conducted by Jerry Goldsmith, with orchestrations by Arthur Morton.
 The score "adheres to two distinct sound palettes: strings, keyboards and abstract electronics only for cues inside the City and full orchestra for outside".
 The first release of portions of the score was on LP released in 1976 by MGM Records.
 The complete expanded and newly remixed score was issued on CD in January 2002 by Film Score Monthly.

 The film was previewed for test audiences prior to its release.
 A few sequences were edited or shortened as a result.
 These included a longer sequence in the ice cave, where Box asked Logan and Jessica to pose for his ice sculpture.
 This was cut due to extensive nudity so that the film could receive a PG rating (PG-13 did not exist yet) and for length.
 Other scenes were removed, including a sequence where Francis hunts down a runner by himself at the beginning of the film.
 Other sequences were trimmed to include a "... knock-down, drag-out fight" scene between Jessica and Holly 13.
 Some of these scenes are featured as extras in the 1998 DVD release.
 Other scenes survive in the shooting script, but the footage appears lost.
-At the end of the process, the budget had escalated from the projected $3million to $9million, an expensive film for 1976 (equivalent to $million now).
-It was noted for being the most expensive MGM film made in 10years, with most of the budget going to the sets.
+At the end of the process, the budget had escalated from the projected $3 million to $9 million, an expensive film for 1976 (equivalent to $ million now).
+It was noted for being the most expensive MGM film made in ten years, with most of the budget going to the sets.